DeterminateSystems/determinate/README.md

 Determinate has two core components:

 - [Determinate Nix][det-nix] is [Determinate Systems][detsys]' validated and secure downstream [Nix] distribution.
-  It comes bundled with [Determinate Nixd][dnixd], a helpful daemon that automates some otherwise-unpleasant aspects of using Nix, such as garbage collection and providing Nix with Keychain-provided certificates on macOS.
+  It comes bundled with [Determinate Nixd][dnixd], a helpful daemon that automates some otherwise-unpleasant aspects of using Nix, such as garbage collection and providing Nix with [Keychain]-provided certificates on macOS.
 - [FlakeHub] is a platform for publishing and discovering Nix flakes, providing [semantic versioning][semver] (SemVer) for flakes and automated flake publishing from [GitHub Actions][actions] and [GitLab CI][gitlab-ci].

 You can get started with Determinate in one of two ways: